habudala/AlenaSlideShow/README.md

 ###### -"this" keyword practice (worked like a charm...
 Duh!)

 ###### - also, optimized the targeting of elements using the event object's target/srcElement property (instead ###### of the this keyword and ) so it would work in older versions of IE5 ++

+###### I also implement a conditional statement to check if the browser supports the addEventListener method.
+In case it doesn't, I tell the code to run attachEvent() method (mostly for IE 5-8)